hungovercoders-blog/datagriff/docs/_posts/2023-06-03-seo-optimisation/2023-06-03-seo-optimisation.md

 tags: SEO
 ---

-So I realised not enough people were coding under the influence and visiting the [hungovercoders website](www.hungovercoders.com).
+I realised not enough people were coding under the influence and visiting the hungovercoders website.
 I simply could not understand why not everyone in the world was coming to this awesome site.
 I heard the letters SEO and thought - what's occurring?
 A quick test found that the SEO score of the site was under 20%.
 Here is what I found out to improve the SEO of [www.hungovercoders.com](www.hungovercoders.com) and [blog.hungovercoders.com](blog.hungovercoders.com)!

 I may have been on Barry Island when I thought of the title of this blog post and nothing [ChatGPT](https://chat.openai.com/) was going to say was going to make me change that.